etternagame/etterna/Docs/BuildingUpgrade.md

 While most dependencies for macOS and Windows are included in the repo, there are some linux libraries which cannot be included in the repo.

-- Debian: `apt install libssl-dev libx11-dev libcurl4-openssl-dev libglu1-mesa-dev libpulse-dev libogg-dev libasound-dev libjack-dev`
+- Debian: `apt install libssl-dev libx11-dev libxrandr-dev libcurl4-openssl-dev libglu1-mesa-dev libpulse-dev libogg-dev libasound-dev libjack-dev`
 - Fedora: `dnf install libssl-devel libX11-devel libcurl-devel mesa-libGLU-devel libXrandr-devel libogg-devel pulseaudio-libs-devel alsa-lib-devel jack-audio-connection-kit-devel`

 ### Windows Dependencies